paucotan/ontological-engine/README.md

 Badges: [![CC BY 4.0](https://img.shields.io/badge/content-CC%20BY%204.0-lightgrey)](https://creativecommons.org/licenses/by/4.0/) [![MIT](https://img.shields.io/badge/code-MIT-blue)](LICENSE)

----
+## In Essence

-> In essence: The Seer understands without words.
-The Scribe gives words to what is perceived.
-Together they build an engine of insight, analogy, and cross-domain resonance — a growing, testable world model.
+- The **Seer** understands without words.
+- The **Scribe** words what is perceived.
+- Together, they create an engine of insight, analogy, and cross‑domain resonance — building toward a world model.
+- In short: the Seer–Scribe Ontological Engine separates seeing from saying — letting geometry emerge first, and language refine it after.